-Sofrito is a pantry staple in Puerto Rican cuisine.
+Sofrito is a pantry staple in Latin-American cuisine.
 It’s used to marinate and stew meats, flavor rice, and season beans.

 How to make, use, and store homemade sofrito